Genshin Impact: Post-release

-Conversely, Genshin Impact has been criticized for its endgame content, its gacha monetization system, and its self-limitations.
-Ari Nortis of Kotaku, for instance, wrote that although the game provides a solid experience it also has "some of the typical bullshit that comes along with a zero-dollar price tag" and that the gacha system can lead to a "cycle that belongs more in Reno, Nevada, than a magical fantasy land of gods and wizards".
-GameSpot echoed this criticism, noting that the game is "hampered a bit by the restrictions its free-to-play model imposes".
-PC Gamer said that playing the endgame becomes "a slog", and that the resin system "feels so unnecessary".
-Warning players about how predatory the monetization is, The Washington Post added that such a well-designed game from an aesthetic standpoint can lead some to gamble with the game's gacha system.
+Genshin Impact has been criticized for its endgame content, its gacha monetization system, and limitations on players not willing to engage in microtransactions.
+Ari Notis of Kotaku, for instance, wrote that although the game provides a solid experience, it also has "some of the typical bullshit that comes along with a zero-dollar price tag" and that the gacha system can lead to a "cycle that belongs more in Reno, Nevada, than a magical fantasy land of gods and wizards".
+Heidi Kemps of GameSpot echoed this criticism, writing that the game is "hampered a bit by the restrictions its free-to-play model imposes".
+Steven Messner of PC Gamer said that playing the endgame becomes "a slog", and that the resin system "feels so unnecessary".
+Warning players about the predatory nature of the monetization, Gene Park of The Washington Post opined that the game could lead players to gamble with the game's gacha system because it was well-designed from an aesthetic standpoint.
+Siliconeras Stephanie Liu expressed disappointment in the lack of alternative outfits available for purchase in Genshin Impact compared to similar games.
+Matthew Adams of the British Journal of Chinese Studies opined that the game's gacha system significantly reshapes personhood and social identities within digital communities.

-When the Genius Invokation TCG minigame launched, it received positive comments from critics.
-CBR compared the non standalone card games with Hearthstone from World of Warcraft and Gwent from The Witcher 3, and believed that it could expand the game's audience.
-Siliconera critic Stephanie Liu said that the minigame rekindled her excitement in the early days of the game.
-Gamersky editor Youming Xingkong said that the Genius Invokation TCG is an attempt to keep players fresh in Genshin Impact and solve the burnout that will occur in long-term operation games.
-The Youxiputao editor also pointed out that Genius Invokation TCG can "make up for the shortcomings of the game's long-term experience" and "strengthen the relationship between players".
-Prior to launch, fans had already made a Genius Invokation TCG mod on Tabletop Simulator.
+The Genius Invokation TCG minigame received positive reviews upon launch.
+Marco Wutz of USA Today compared the non-standalone card games with Gwent from The Witcher 3, and opined that it could expand the game's audience.
+Siliconera critic Stephanie Liu said that the minigame rekindled her excitement from the early days of the game.
+Youxiputao editors Guopu and Grey Pigeon also contended that Genius Invokation TCG can "make up for the shortcomings of the game's long-term experience" and "strengthen the relationship between players".
+Liu praised Genius Invokation TCGs balanced design and simplicity, stating that it "should remain fair" given that all players are given the same cards to work around.
+Jiang also said that she was addicted to it and looked forward to miHoYo releasing more cards in the future.

+When Miliastra Wonderland launched in 2025, it received largely positive reviews.
+Robin Bea, writing for Inverse, called it "one of the biggest features" the game had.
+She and Wood also compared it to Roblox and The Sims.
+Wood praised the fact that players would get their own battle pass specific to Miliastra Wonderland for free if they bought the game's regular Battle pass, and compared the amount of avatar customization options with the limited amount of skins that have been released for the game's main cast of characters.